 Margherita Pizza Toppings

 Despite how I feel about loading up on pizza toppings, less is more when it comes to margherita pizza.
 Plain, simple, and easy, margherita pizza is fulfilling without too much grease weighing it down.
-There are only 4-5 ingredients on top of the pizza dough.
+There are only 4-5 ingredients on top.

 - For absolute best flavor, use homemade roasted garlic.

 - Top with good quality mozzarella.

 - Plus lots of fresh basil.
 And bonus if the basil is from your garden.

 Garlic, juicy tomatoes, and fresh basil also taste wonderful on top of homemade focaccia.

 Homemade Pizza Baking Equipment